sfc-gh-cnantasenamat/how_to_accelerate_data_warehouse_migrations_with_snowconvert_ai/README.md

 * Resolve any EWI (Error with Impact) errors before deployment.
 * Review FDM (Further Development Mandatory) warnings and decide if deployment is acceptable.
 * Use "Refresh Tree" to update status after code changes

+> aside positive
+> MANDATORY:
-* **MANDATORY:** Resolve any EWI (Error with Impact) errors before deployment.
+> Resolve any EWI (Error with Impact) errors before deployment.
 These errors represent logic that could not be reliably converted and will cause deployment failure or runtime errors if not corrected.
-  **Handling EWI Errors:**
+> **Handling EWI Errors:**
-  SnowConvert AI is designed to flag these high-impact errors, but cannot always fix them.
+> SnowConvert AI is designed to flag these high-impact errors, but cannot always fix them.
 To resolve an EWI, you must:
-1. **Examine the code snippet** in the SnowConvert AI interface that triggered the EWI or better yet in your preferred Source Code IDE.
+> 1. **Examine the code snippet** in the SnowConvert AI interface that triggered the EWI or better yet in your preferred Source Code IDE.
 [Learn more](https://quickstarts.snowflake.com/guide/end2endmigration/index.html?index=..%2F..index#3)
-2. **Manually modify the converted source code** to fix the issue..
+> 2. **Manually modify the converted source code** to fix the issue..
-3. **Unit test** on the corrected file.
+> 3. **Unit test** on the corrected file.
-   **Object Selection:**
+> **Object Selection:**
-* Select only successfully converted objects
+> * Select only successfully converted objects
-* Consider deployment dependencies
+> * Consider deployment dependencies
-* Group related objects for batch deployment
+> * Group related objects for batch deployment

 **Step 2: Initiate Deployment**